 Specify a list of variable names to analyze multiple sets of data separately.
 Groups of adjacent cases having the same values for these variables are analyzed by statistical procedure commands as one group.
 An independent analysis is carried out for each group of cases, and the variable values for the group are printed along with the analysis.
 When a list of variable names is specified, one of the keywords LAYERED or SEPARATE may also be specified.
-If provided, either keyword are ignored.
+With LAYERED, which is the default, the separate analyses for each group are presented together in a single table.
+With SEPARATE, each analysis is presented in a separate table.
+Not all procedures honor the distinction.

 Groups are formed only by adjacent cases.
-To create a split using a variable where like values are not adjacent in the working file, you should first sort the data by that variable (see Section 12.8 [SORT CASES], page 125).
+To create a split using a variable where like values are not adjacent in the working file, first sort the data by that variable (see Section 12.8 [SORT CASES], page 125).